 - This angle grinder is coated to protect the tool from abrasive debris

-The Meterk electric angle grinder sports a relatively high price, but you can rest assured it will provide many years of grinding and precision welding.
+Meterk electric angle grinders sport a relatively high price for hand tools, but you can rest assured they will provide many years of grinding and precision work.

 - Powerful handheld grinder

 - Suitable for all metal construction projects

 - 15 Amp, 3,800 RPM motor with replaceable brushes

 - Cutting fence with miter adjustment

 A portable bandsaw is a perfect tool for quickly cutting metal pieces in uniform lengths.
 The Porter-Cable PCE700 is an excellent option for beginners with its powerful 15 Amp, 3,800 RPM motor, and quick-release material clamp.

 This Portaband saw features a heavy-duty steel base and spark deflector for added safety.
 The saw also features a cutting fence with a miter adjustment so you can make angled cuts up to 45-degrees.
 With the quick-release spindle lock, you can quickly and easily replace the blade, too.